kljohann/llvm/docs/CommandGuide/llvm-ar.rst

 [u]

- When replacing existing files in the archive, only replace those files that have a time stamp than the time stamp of the member in the archive.
+ When replacing existing files in the archive, only update those files that have a time stamp newer than the time stamp of the member in the archive.